reevafaisal/weather_predictions/README.md

 **Temperature:**
-- Errors for temperature forecasting are higher across all models compared to precipitation, which is expected due to the more complex and dynamic nature of temperature fluctuations.
+- Errors for `temperature` forecasting are higher across all models compared to `precipitation`, which is expected due to the more complex and dynamic nature of `temperature` fluctuations.
-- The meta-model outshines other models, achieving the lowest MAE (1.82) and MSE (5.88) for normal data, indicating its superior ability to generalize across diverse temperature patterns.
+- The **meta-model** outshines other models, achieving the lowest MAE (1.82) and MSE (5.88) for normal data, indicating its superior ability to generalize across diverse temperature patterns.

 **Precipitation:**
-- Precipitation forecasts consistently yield lower MAE and MSE values across models compared to temperature, reflecting the comparatively more stable nature of precipitation data.
+- `Precipitation` forecasts consistently yield lower MAE and MSE values across models compared to `temperature`, reflecting the comparatively more stable nature of `precipitation` data.
-- The Random Forest model retains the lowest errors (MAE: 0.23821, MSE: 0.23849) outperforming both SARIMA and the Meta Model.
+- The **Random Forest** model retains the lowest errors (MAE: 0.23821, MSE: 0.23849) outperforming both **SARIMA** and the **Meta Model**.
 Its inherent capacity to capture non-linear interactions and avoid overfitting through ensemble averaging ensures robust and precise predictions.

 #### Key Takeaways
 - `Temperature` trends are more complex, involving subtle seasonal patterns and continuous variability.
 The stacked ensemble's combination of linear and non-linear models provides the flexibility to model these patterns effectively.
-However, `Precipitation` data is more discrete and less prone to subtle trends and thus benefits from Random Forest's direct handling of feature splits and non-linearity.
+However, `precipitation` data is more discrete and less prone to subtle trends and thus benefits from **Random Forest's** direct handling of feature splits and non-linearity.
 The additional complexity of the meta-model does not add significant benefits and slightly increases error for normal precipitation data.
 - All models struggle with anomaly scenarios, as reflected by the significantly higher MAE and MSE values for anomalies compared to normal data.
 However, the meta-model exhibits the overall best capability to handle anomalies.
-Although Random Forest does just slightly better at handling `Precipitation` anomalies, the meta-model's handling of `Temperature` anomalies is vastly better making it superior.
-This is another reflection of the simplicity of precipitation's data which does require the complex ensemble model.
+Although **Random Forest** does just slightly better at handling `Precipitation` anomalies, the meta-model's handling of `Temperature` anomalies is vastly better making it superior.
+This is another reflection of the simplicity of `precipitation` data which does not require the complex ensemble model.
-- The meta-model demonstrates its superiority in capturing both normal and anomalous patterns, making it the overall most reliable option for this use case.
+- The **meta-model** demonstrates its superiority in capturing both normal and anomalous patterns, making it the overall most reliable option for this use case.
-- While Random Forest (prec) and SARIMA perform reasonably well for normal data, they lag behind in handling anomalies, highlighting the need for ensemble techniques to address such challenges.
+- While **Random Forest**-`temperature` and **SARIMA** perform reasonably well for our data, they lag behind in handling anomalies, highlighting the need for ensemble techniques to address such challenges.
-- The `Temperature` results emphasize the importance of leveraging ensemble techniques, where single models like SARIMA or Random Forest might fail to capture the complexity of rare patterns effectively, while `Precipitation` results showcase the benefits of simple machine learning models for non-complex data which expend less computational energy.
+- The `temperature` results emphasize the importance of leveraging ensemble techniques, where simple models like **SARIMA** or **Random Forest** might fail to capture the complexity of rare patterns effectively, while `precipitation` evaluation results showcase the benefits of simple machine learning models for non-complex data which expend less computational energy.

 Note: Temperature trends from 2024-2025 are depicted in the [Climate Analysis](./index.html#climate-analysis) section of the report